greglook/cljstyle/README.md

 ### File Settings

-You can configure the way `cljfmt` looks for source files with the following
+You can configure the way `cljstyle` looks for source files with the following
 settings:

 * `:file-pattern`